homearanya/active-escapes/src/pages/destination/freestate.md

 intro:
   heading: Much more than Mielie’s
   text:
     - Detour off the N3 and discover high berg wilderness and cultural treasures.
-The Clarens area is famous for its fine restaurants, quirky art cafes and more recently – it’s well preserved dinosaur fossils and San Rock Art.
+The Clarens area is famous for its fine restaurants, quirky art cafes, and more recently, it’s well preserved dinosaur fossils and San rock art.
 Our new 3 day slackpacking trail in the area will enable you to discover all these gems and more.
   inset:
     bestSeason: Mar – Nov
     locations: Clarens & surrounds